rdfjs/data-model-spec/interface-spec.md

 **Properties:**

-- `Node .graph` the named graph, which is an IRI, a BlankNode or NodeVariable.
+- `Term .graph` the named graph, which is an IRI, a BlankNode or Variable.

 TODO: Do we need to define a different interface, or is a quad simply a triple with a graph different from undefined?